Sociology

 Article 11

 The rule of nonmaleficence in healthcare makes it compulsory for the worries to cause and direct no damage.
 This guideline is viewed as imperative since the systemized healthcare rehearse exists.
 It has fitted for healthcare experts to act in a helpful way, yet if that isn’t conceivable, they are urged to make no mischief in any event.
 There is a thin line of distinction between the two ideas, making individuals confound these and think about them as one and a similar thing.
-Nonmaleficence is a rule that “one should not perpetrate shrewdness or damage” (Beauchamp and Childress, 2013), though helpfulness is tied in with following the three standards “one should avoid underhandedness or hurt, one should evacuate malice or mischief, one should do or advance great” (Beauchamp and Chidress, 2013).
+Nonmaleficence is a rule that “one should not perpetrate shrewdness or damage” (Beauchamp and Childress, 2013), though helpfulness is tied in with following the three standards: “one should avoid underhandedness or hurt, one should evacuate malice or mischief, one should do or advance great” (Beauchamp and Childress, 2013).

 Conclusion

 Public health has attracted scholars from various fields, and a huge body of research has been established in this area.
 Many public health phenomena associated with social science, psychology, medicine, education, communication and information, and public administration have been studied and investigated.
 Research provides a great deal of help to social and official concerns of public health.
 Obesity in children has become a public health crisis around the world, and effective interventions are associated with it as prevention and control strategies.
 Present systematic review attempted to review the government documents and research investigations on the topic.
-It is concluded that there are some causes found in the evidence giving rise to childhood obesity but several interventions applied at the public level by government and social establishments can help significantly in the prevention and control of obesity in children and adolescents.
+It is concluded that there are some causes found in the evidence that give rise to childhood obesity, but several interventions applied at the public level by government and social establishments can help significantly in the prevention and control of obesity in children and adolescents.
 The primary and extended knowledge of health issues in parents and peers is hugely important to reduce or eliminate the causes and prevent the consequences.
 Studies reviewed suggest that there is a gap between practice and research suggestions as to educating the parents, teachers, and other social peers on the subject of overweight, its causes, and consequences.

 References